Please visit Jefferson Lab Event Policies and Guidance before planning your next event: https://www.jlab.org/conference_planning.

 US/Eastern timezone

-The 25th iteration of the International Spin Symposium (SPIN 2023) will be held September 24-29 at Duke University.
+The 25th iteration of the International Spin Symposium (SPIN 2023) will be organized by Duke University and held September 24-29 at the Durham Convention Center.
 The Symposium is one of the pre-eminent venues bringing together theorists and experimentalists in the field of spin physics.
 It is held every two years, alternating between the U.S., Europe and Asia.

 The conference series has been held jointly since 2000, combining the High Energy Spin Symposia and the Nuclear Polarization Conferences.